 Make your chain

 In this case, ch 11.

 With the 10 stitches on top, and the 10 on the bottom, you now have a total of 20 stitches.
-DO NOT JOIN.
+Which, as instructed you DO NOT JOIN.

 (In case you’re wondering, when working in the round and not joining, you’re simply working your 1st stitch into the 1st stitch of the previous round.)

 Place a marker in 1st and 11th sts (ideally, markers of different colours – and note which colour is the 1st, and which is the 11th st).
 You will be increasing in both marked sts and in the sts right before them.